network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 traditional TCP window-size constraints of 4MB are often not sufficient to fill the pipe.
 Additionally, traditional loss-based TCP congestion control algorithms aggressively reacts to packet-loss by reducing the congestion window.
-This reaction will reduce the queuing in the network, and thus "artificially" make the bufferbloat appear lesser.
+This reaction reduces the queuing in the network, and thus artificially decreases the measured bufferbloat.

 The goal of the measurement is to keep the network as busy as possible in a sustained and persistent way.
 Thus, using multiple TCP connections is needed